Outdoor Fun

 Fort Davis in West Texas

-With a National Park Service site and a Texas State Park nestled in the mountains of West Texas, it’s a getaway for those looking for a taste of the desert.
-Located near Balmorhea State Park and on the way to Big Bend National Park, it’s a perfect stopover.
+With a National Park Service site and a Texas State Park nestled in the mountains of West Texas, it’s a desert getaway.
+The Star Parties are popular and located on Mt.
+Locke.

 Guide to Fort Davis